tomhohenstein/tomhohenstein.github.io/projects/in/index.md

   }
 </style>

-This project attempts to represent instructional statistics from [WPI's Gordon Library](http://www.wpi.edu/academics/library.html) as a network graph.
-I have two primary goals in undertaking this project:
+This project attempts to represent instructional statistics from [WPI's Gordon Library](http://www.wpi.edu/academics/library.html) as a network graph and has two primary goals:

 * To learn the process and skills necessary to create an interactive, online network graph
 * To see what our "instructional network" looks like.